-When the Ethical Standards Commissioner investigates a complaint, she may need to gather evidence from witnesses.
+When the Ethical Standards Commissioner investigates a complaint, they may need to gather evidence from witnesses.
 These witnesses normally include the person making the complaint and the person being investigated, and will be identified by an Investigating Officer assigned to the case.

 Any other witnesses will be limited to those who can give a clear picture of the circumstances surrounding the case – an investigation must be thorough, but it also needs to be as quick and efficient as possible.
 With that in mind, some information may be gathered by a telephone call.